Nomad-Media/samples-js/live-channel/Readme.md

 >
 > For more information about the API call used go to [Updates a live output.](ref:updateliveoutput)

-## Delete Live Output
+## Delete Live Output Profile

-To delete a live output, enter the id of the output you want to delete.
+To delete a live output profile, enter the id of the output you want to delete.

 ![](images/delete-live-output.png)